Canadian Visitor Visa

 Online Application (Recommended):

-Submit through IRCC online portal.
+Submit through the IRCC online portal.
 Upload all documents electronically.

 Paper Application:

-Submit by mail to visa application center (used in specific situations).
+Submit by mail to the visa application center (used in specific situations).

 Pay application fees: